paulohenriquecrs/RelevAI-Reviewer/Relevance/Data/README.md

 ## Data

-We have provided you a sample data `data_sample.csv`, to experiemnt with and use it the way you want.
+We have provided you a sample data `relevance_sample_data.csv`, to experiemnt with and use it the way you want.
 Read the following sections to understand the data collection process and dataset description.

 ## Data Collection Process